Watercolor Flower Tattoos

 Adding a gentleness and fragility to a watercolor flower tattoo, the butterfly symbolizes a transition, change, or new beginning.

-The beauty of these tattoos is the flexibility in color and ability to blend any colors you choose into this design.
+The beauty of these tattoos is the flexibility in color and the ability to blend any colors you choose into this design.

 Butterflies and flowers can be virtually any color, so this tattoo allows you complete freedom in color choice.